Medieval Serfdom of Roman origin

 These villages were rather isolated from each other and totally self-sufficient.
 During the Medieval Warmth, these rural communities were able, thanks to improved agriculture developments, to grow and clusters of farms started to turn into small villages, by 1300 on average there were around 50 households totalling some 250 people living in these communities (average of 4.5 person per household).

-Throughout this period, most people wouldn’t venture beyond their own village and during their life time would perhaps meet not more than a few hundred people.
+Throughout this period, most people wouldn’t venture beyond their own village and during their lifetime would perhaps meet not more than a few hundred people.
 Their vocabulary was rather limited in German it is estimated an average villager wouldn’t know more than some 600 words.

 Their ideas and view were very limited with little or no knowledge of anything beyond their very small own world.
-Their ignorance and simplicity was widely ridiculed and talked down, they were accused of paganism and superstition.
+Their ignorance and simplicity were widely ridiculed and talked down, they were accused of paganism and superstition.
 These peasants – making up 95% of the population – are leaving a rather poor historic legacy behind.
 Tellingly for these religious times, it was often remarked that there were only very few peasant saints.
 This was used as another indication on how backwards these people were.
 Even in the official doctrine of the Church, as for example formulated by Thomas Aquinas, peasants were essentially treated by the Church as of lower rank.

 There are many laws and regulations that forbid these ‘rowdy’ people to dance on Sundays or other Holy Days, some of them based on writings dating all the way back to Augustine.
 Often heavy drinking was involved and quarrels ended in bloodshed.
 That fact that year after year we see these laws and regulations repeated indicate that they had little or no effect on the local population.
-At the same time it is also important to note that the wars and vendettas of the nobles were not an object to similar rules and regulations.
+At the same time, it is also important to note that the wars and vendettas of the nobles were not an object to similar rules and regulations.

 The peasants didn’t have a voice and no education, most were unfree and had no rights, so there was little they could do to stand up for themselves.